Fundamentals of Perpetual Futures: Arbitrage in Perpetual Futures

-\textbf{Definition 2:} \textit{A traditional arbitrage opportunity is defined with respect to payoff $x$ at a certain future time $T$ and its price $p(x)$: if the following conditions are satisfied : (1) $x\geq 0$ almost surely, (2) $x>0$ with some positive probability, (3) its price satisfies $p(x)\leq 0$, then this payoff is an arbitrage opportunity (\citet{cochrane2009asset}).}
+\begin{definition}[Riskless arbitrage] A riskless arbitrage opportunity is defined with respect to a payoff $x$ at a certain future time $\tau$ and its price $p(x)$.
+If the following conditions are satisfied: (1) $x\geq 0$ almost surely, (2) $x>0$ with some positive probability, and (3) its price satisfies $p(x)\leq 0$, then this payoff is an arbitrage opportunity \citep{cochrane2009asset}. \end{definition}

-There is no expiration date in the perpetual futures market.
-Therefore, a generalized notion of arbitrage would be required.
-Suppose the risk-free rate is constant, we consider $0$ costs strategies with a guaranteed positive payoff at an uncertain future time as a risk-free arbitrage.
-To state it formally:
+There is no certain future time, however, when a perpetual futures expires and its price is guaranteed to converge to some fixed function of the spot price.
+Therefore, a generalized notion of arbitrage is required.
+Suppose the risk-free rate is constant.
+We define \emph{random-maturity arbitrage} opportunities as zero-cost strategies with a guaranteed positive payoff at a bounded uncertain future time.
+Stated formally:

-\textbf{Definition 3:} \textit{A random-maturity arbitrage opportunity is defined with respect to a bounded random payoff $x$ at a future random time $\tau$, $\tau\in(0,\infty)$, and its price $p(x)$: (1) $x \geq 0$ almost surely, (2) $x>0$ with some positive probability, (3) its price satisfies $p(x) \leq 0$, then this payoff is a random-maturity arbitrage opportunity.}
+\begin{definition}[Random-maturity arbitrage] A random-maturity arbitrage opportunity is defined with respect to a random payoff $x$ at a bounded future random time $\tilde{\tau} < \bar{T}$, and its price $p(x)$.
+If the following conditions are satisfied: (1) $x \geq 0$ almost surely, (2) $x>0$ with some positive probability, and (3) its price satisfies $p(x) \leq 0$, then this payoff is a random-maturity arbitrage opportunity. \end{definition}

-We restrict the payoff to be a bounded process to rule out doubling strategies as in \cite{dybvig1988nonnegative}.
+Definition \ref{def:random_maturity_arb} generalizes traditional arbitrage in the sense that there is a guaranteed positive payoff but at an uncertain future time.
+The following corollary specializes this definition for perpetual futures:

-\textbf{Corollary 1:} \textit{In the perpetual futures market, if a strategy (1) has $0$ cost at time $0$, (2) for any price path of the futures and the spot, $\forall \{F_t\}_{t=0}^\infty$ and $\{S_t\}_{t = 0}^\infty$, $\exists\, t'$ such that the discounted payoff of the strategy at time $t'$ is positive, then this strategy is a random-maturity arbitrage.}
+\begin{corollary} In the perpetual futures market, if a strategy (1) has $0$ cost at time $0$, and (2) for any price path of the futures and the spot, $\{F_t\}_{t=0}^\infty$ and $\{S_t\}_{t = 0}^\infty$, there exists a bounded unwinding time $\tilde{\tau}$ such that the strategy's discounted payoff is positive, then this strategy is a random-maturity arbitrage. \end{corollary}

-This definition generalizes traditional arbitrage in the sense that there is a guaranteed positive payoff but at an uncertain future time.
-We next show that when there is no generalized risk-free arbitrage, the gap between futures and spot prices will be bounded by a constant.
-We make the two following assumptions:
+We next show that when there is no random-maturity arbitrage, the futures price is a fixed constant times the spot price under the two following assumptions:

+\begin{assumption} The risk-free short rate $r$ in the cash market and the instantaneous interest rate on the underlying asset $r'$ are constant. \end{assumption}